 When you analyze an image or document (but not video), OCR produces a CharResult output track.
 This track contains a record for each line of text.
-However, the records in this track provide detail about individual characters rather than the whole line.
+However, the records in this track also provide detail about individual characters.
 The following XML shows an example record.